TheDude957/Soen341/README.md

 # TESTS

-You can access the most up to date tests written for our application here.
+You can access the most up to date acceptance tests written for our application [here](https://github.com/TheDude957/team_name-soen341project2022#:~:text=for%20our%20application-,here,-.).

 # TEAM MEMBERS